 References:

-Microsoft Product, VisualStudio.NET has a very rich online msdn documentation for full references on .NET framework.
-To know more details on regular expression tutorial in c#, you can go through the .NET Regular Expressions On MSDN Online.
-There you will find some handy examples also.
-Also, let me know if you having trouble on any specific portion which you haven’t found yet.
+Microsoft Product, VisualStudio.NET, has a very rich online MSDN documentation for full references on the .NET framework.
+To know more details on the regular expression tutorial in c#, you can go through the .NET Regular Expressions On MSDN Online.
+There, you will also find some handy examples.
+Also, let me know if you are having trouble with any specific portion which you haven’t found yet.
 Happy coding 🙂

 Kuldeep Bansal says